-Satellite Server Considerations
+Add a Satellite Server

-When selecting devices to add as Satellite Servers, consider the following:
+Before you install the Satellite server component, add the device to the Servers group.
+When selecting devices to add as Satellite servers, consider the following:

-- The devices should have adequate space to store published services. - The devices should have a capable, high-speed network card (100 MB or 1 GB data transfer rates). - The devices should be located on a subnet where you want to localize download traffic to that network.
+- The devices should have adequate space to store published services. - The devices should have a capable, high-speed network card (100 MB or 1 GB data transfer rates).